NEW YORK (AP) - Squeezed into tighter and tighter spaces, airline passengers appear to be rebelling, taking their frustrations out on other fliers.

 Southwest and United both took away one inch from each row on certain jets to make room for six more seats.
 American is increasing the number of seats on its Boeing 737-800s from 150 to 160.
 Delta installed new, smaller toilets in its 737-900s, enabling it to squeeze in an extra four seats.
-And to make room for a first-class cabin with lie-flat beds on its transcontinental flights, JetBlue reduced the distance between coach seats by one inch.
+And to make room for a first-class cabin with lie-flat beds on its transcontinental flights, JetBlue cut one inch of legroom for coach passengers.

 Airlines say passengers won't notice because the seats are being redesigned to create a sense of more space.
 Southwest's seats have thinner seatback magazine pockets, Alaska Airlines shrank the size of tray tables, and United moved the magazine pocket, getting it away from passengers' knees.

 But passengers aren't just losing legroom; they're losing elbow room.